 - Any loss of, or damage to, the grower’s fruit, except liability caused by any negligent act or omission by Trevelyan’s Pack and Cool Ltd.

 - Failure to make fruit available for supply at any particular time or period except where Trevelyan’s Pack & Cool Ltd is proven to have been negligent.

 - Breach of or failure to perform any of its obligations under this agreement, where such breach or failure is the result of a cause or causes beyond Trevelyan’s Pack and Cool Ltd’s reasonable control.

-- Trevelyan’s Pack and Cool Ltd will ensure its personnel take all reasonable care when visiting a grower’s orchard and when handling grower’s fruit to minimise the risk of Psa spreading.
-Where all reasonable care has been taken, Trevelyan’s Pack and Cool Ltd, its agents and employees, will not be liable for any loss or damage suffered or incurred by a grower where such loss or damage is attributable to Psa.
+- Trevelyan’s Pack and Cool Ltd will ensure its personnel take all reasonable care when visiting a grower’s orchard and when handling grower’s fruit to minimise the risk of any biosecurity incursion.
+Where all reasonable care has been taken, Trevelyan’s Pack and Cool Ltd, its agents and employees, will not be liable for any loss or damage suffered or incurred by a grower where such loss or damage is attributable to any biosecurity incursion.

 Zespri Exclusive Supplier